-In this paper we address a problem in production planning, where the objective is to rapidly fulfill the costumers' orders.
+In this paper we address a problem in production planning, where the objective is to rapidly fulfill the clients' orders.
 Each order may require several different products, but the manufacturer can only produce one product at a time.
 The problem is to know in which sequence the different products should be made, to minimize the maximum number of simultaneously open orders.
-This is also known in literature as the Minimization of Open Stacks Problem or MOSP.
+This is also known in literature as the minimization of open stacks or MOSP.

-Previous research on the MOSP demonstrates that any instance of the problem can be put in a graph with a vertex for each costumer [15] and a solution can be obtained by traversing the arcs of that graph, giving an ordering of the vertices and consequently of the products [3].
-In our work, we also give an ordering of the vertices of the costumers' graph, not as a consequence of any arc traversing heuristics, but as a consequence of a modification of the costumers' graph by adding edges to obtain an interval graph that fits to the set of intervals of time in which the costumers' orders will be processed.
-Section 2 gives more explanations on the order processing optimization problem considered in this paper, along with a summary of previous results.
+Previous research on the MOSP demonstrates that any instance of the problem can be put in a graph with a vertex for each client [9] and a solution can be obtained by traversing the arcs of that graph, giving an ordering of the vertices and consequently of the products [2].
+In our work, we also give an ordering of the vertices of the clients' graph, not as a consequence of any arc traversing heuristics, but as a consequence of a modification of the clients' graph by adding edges to obtain an interval graph that fits to the set of intervals of time in which the clients' orders will be processed.

+Section 2 gives more explanations on the order processing optimization problem considered in this paper, along with brief highlights of previous results.
 Section 3 recalls some properties of interval graphs and the characterization that will be used.
 Section 4 presents an IP model for this problem based on interval graph completion and some computational results are discussed in section 5.
-This paper is an extended and revised work of the corresponding conference paper that appeared in [11].